blendoc/blendoc.github.io/pages/audio/audio_volume.md

 ---
-title: Blendoc
+title: Audio Volume
-description: Explorations in deep Blender space
+description: How loud is 0.3?
 ---
-# Audio Volume

 The volume or loudness of the sound is a number between 0 and 100.
 The audio Volume level can be found at Audio Strip > Properties > Sound > Volume.
 The default value is 1.
 A value > 1 will amplify the sound; a value < 1 will decrease the sound level.

 ![Volume level property panel](audio_volume_property.png)

 Fig 1: Volume level property in the sound panel of a sound strip
-## 1) What's the relationship between Volume level value and loudness?
+# 1) What's the relationship between Volume level value and loudness?

 You can calculate the gain or loss in decibels (dB) with the following formula: